Thringstone Primary School

 Learning Environment

 Outdoor learning is an important part of EYFS at Thringstone.
-Children use the outdoor area, garden, forest school and nature spaces to develop teamwork, cooperation and problem-solving.
+Children regularly use the outdoor area, garden, Forest School and natural spaces to develop teamwork, cooperation and problem-solving skills, while also building a love of learning through hands-on experiences.

 Planning and Teaching

-We balance direct teaching in whole-class, small-group and one-to-one sessions with purposeful play.
-This means children learn key skills with adult support and also have time to practise and explore independently.
+We balance direct teaching through whole-class, small-group and one-to-one sessions with purposeful play.
+This approach ensures children learn key skills with adult support, while also having time to practise, explore and apply their learning independently.

 Areas of Learning and Development